-Given the high prevalence and compelling impact of sleep disturbances in these children, there is a need for the effective pharmacological agents with strong evidence.
+Given the high prevalence and compelling impact of behavioural insomnia in these children, there is a need for effective pharmacological agents with strong evidence.
 There is currently insufficient evidence to allow firm recommendations to be made with regard to the prescription of these pharmacological agents, due to a lack of high-quality published studies however melatonin has showed consistent positive results.
-Although there are RCTs on the use of melatonin, zolpidem, eszopiclone and L-theanine for sleep-onset delay, the small number and the limitation of these RCTs imply that there is inadequate evidence on efficacy, effectiveness and safety.
+Zolpidem, eszopiclone and guanfacine showed unremarkable results by worsening different sleep parameters when compared with placebo.
+Although there are RCTs on the use of melatonin, zolpidem, eszopiclone, L-theanine and guanfacine for sleep-onset delay, the small number and the limitations of these RCTs imply that there is inadequate evidence on efficacy, effectiveness and safety.
 We note that a formal meta-analysis could not be performed due to the low quality and heterogeneous nature of the studies.

 4.1 Additional limitations

-Sleep issues in children with ADHD can be affected by a number of additional variables which may be confounding factors in the assessment of efficacy or adverse effects of medication used to treat sleep disturbances.
+Sleep issues in children with ADHD can be affected by a number of additional variables which may be confounding factors in the assessment of efficacy or adverse effects of medication used to treat behavioural insomnia.
 These include the following.

 First, ADHD is not a single condition but is a group of conditions with certain core features in common, typically poor concentration, over activity and impulsivity.
 Against this background it is not surprising that a drug that is effective in treating ADHD in one child may be ineffective in another; similarly, it would not be surprising if a drug that was effective in treating sleep in one child with ADHD was ineffective in another.
 In particular, there is a subgroup of children with ADHD in whom sleep onset is improved with an evening dose of methylphenidate whereas, in most children, an evening dose of methylphenidate would delay sleep onset 68.

-Second, the medication used to treat ADHD may be a confounding factor when assessing drugs used to help with sleep disturbances.
+Second, the medication used to treat ADHD may be a confounding factor when assessing drugs used to help with behavioural insomnia.
 Some medications that are frequently used to treat ADHD can delay sleep onset whereas others are either sleep neutral or may improve sleep.
-For example, methylphenidate or dexamfetamine typically delay sleep onset (except in subgroup referred to in the previous paragraph) whereas other medications are sleep neutral or may improve sleep 69-71.
-This implies that the assessment of medications used to treat sleep disturbances in children with ADHD should adjusted to account for co-medication used to treat the ADHD, which may not be easy to achieve.
+For example, methylphenidate or dexamfetamine typically delay sleep onset (except in the subgroup referred to in the previous paragraph) whereas other medications are sleep neutral or may improve sleep such as clonidine 69-71.
+This implies that the assessment of medications used to treat behavioural insomnia in children with ADHD should adjusted for co-medication used to treat the ADHD, which may not be easy to achieve.

 Third, ADHD is associated with a very high rate of comorbidities which may, in turn be associated with a high rate of sleep problems, which could affect the response to sleep medication.
 For example, autism spectrum disorder is associated with a high rate of ADHD and is also associated with a high rate of sleep disorders.
 Medications used to treat the comorbidities can also have a major effect on sleep.
 For example, risperidone used to treat anxiety and behavioural disorders in children with autism spectrum disorder and ADHD can improve sleep 72.